jungian6/junior-developer/README.md

 The frontend uses shadcn/ui for component styling, Framer Motion for animations, Lucide React for icons, and Sonner for toast notifications.

+### Accessibility Features

+I've added the Web Speech API to provide text-to-speech functionality for content cards.
+Users can click the "Read Aloud" button in each card header to have the content read aloud, with pause/resume and stop controls.
+This accessibility feature works entirely in the browser without any external dependencies.

 ### Favicon Implementation

 For retrieving favicons, I used Google's favicon service rather than fetching them directly from each site's `/favicon.ico` as some sites didnt have a favicon: